 David was born in 1970 and educated at Bassaleg Comprehensive School in Newport, South Wales.

-In 1999 he helped to set up and run the anti-Welsh Assembly campaign.
-When the Assembly was established he stood for Monmouth on a platform of promising to oppose further powers and stand for the Union.
-He was the only Conservative elected to any constituency and in the 2001 election he gained the biggest majority of any Assembly Member from any party.
+In 1999, he helped to set up and run the anti-Welsh Assembly campaign.
+When the Assembly was established he stood for Monmouth on a platform of promising to oppose further powers and standing up for the Union.
+He was the only Conservative elected to any constituency and in the 2003 election he gained the biggest majority of any Assembly Member from any party.

 In January 2012, the Prime Minister announced David's appointment as a representative of the UK delegation to the Parliamentary Assembly of the Council of Europe.
 In December 2019, he was appointed Parliamentary Under Secretary of State at the Wales Office and an Assistant Government Whip.